 The Company periodically extends credit to its advisors in the form of recruiting loans, commission advances, and other loans.
 The decisions to extend credit to advisors are generally based on the advisors' credit history and their ability to generate future commissions.
-Certain loans made in connection with recruiting are forgivable over terms ranging from three to eight years provided that the advisor remains licensed through LPL Financial.
-At December 31, 2018, \$233.3 million of the advisor loan balance was forgivable.
-If an advisor terminates their arrangement with the Company prior to the forgivable loan term date or repayment of another loan, an allowance for uncollectible amounts is recorded using an analysis that takes into account the advisors' registration status and the specific type of receivable.
+Certain loans made in connection with recruiting are forgivable over terms of up to ten years provided that the advisor remains licensed through LPL Financial.
+At December 31, 2019, \$338.0 million of the advisor loan balance was forgivable.
+If an advisor terminates their arrangement with the Company prior to the forgivable loan term date, the remaining balance becomes due immediately.
+An allowance for uncollectible amounts is recorded using an analysis that takes into account the advisors' registration status and the specific type of receivable.
 The aging thresholds and specific percentages used represent management's best estimates of probable losses.
 Management monitors the adequacy of these estimates through periodic evaluations against actual trends experienced.